SirGandal/printful-batch-update-label/README.md

 To change the label of other product simply repeat steps 1 to 6 but selecting a different product in the beginning.

 ## Disclaimer
-I contacted Printful's customer support and they have plans to support the feature in the feature but I couldn't get any specific date.
+I contacted Printful's customer support and they have plans to support the feature in the future but I couldn't get any specific date.
 The script relies on CSS class names and DOM structure and could suddenly stop working or misbehave.
 I don't plan to support it or update it unless I need to for my own use.
 Use this script at your own risk.